Find Cheap Health Insurance Quotes in Your Area

 Furthermore, if you are part of a lower-income household, you may qualify for cost-sharing reduction (CSR) subsidies, which would further lower your out-of-pocket expenses.
 Typical Silver plans cover about 70% of your health care costs while you pay 30%.
 But under CSR subsidies, you could qualify for a Silver plan that covers up to 94% of your health care costs.

 Bronze and Catastrophic Plans: Best for young, healthy people

 Catastrophic and Bronze plans offer lower cost premiums compared to Silver and Gold plans.
 However, the affordable monthly rates for these health plans mean higher costs in the form of deductibles, copays or coinsurance before the insurance kicks in.
 We wouldn't recommend these policies unless you can afford the higher cost sharing in the case of a medical emergency.

-Extended Bronze plans are a new plan tier that was introduced this year in Maine.
+Extended Bronze plans are a newer tier that was introduced a couple years ago in Maine.
 This tier extends a typical Bronze plan, which may cover about 60% of your health care costs, to cover up to about 65% of your costs.
-Note that, while Catastrophic plans are restricted to people under the age of 30 or those who qualify for a hardship exemption, Bronze plans are open to everyone.
+Note that while Catastrophic plans are restricted to people under the age of 30 or those who qualify for a hardship exemption, Bronze plans are open to everyone.

 Short-term health insurance is available for purchase in Maine.
 The state follows similar restrictions to federal guidelines, meaning that short-term policies have coverage lengths of 12 months.
 However, all short-term health plans can only be renewed for up to a total of 24 months.